Aznbur/GPT-Siri/README.md

 # ⚠️‼️ KNOWN ISSUES ‼️⚠️
 On iOS 17, copy to clipboard doesn't work. **This is a Shortcut bug.
 Report this to the Feedback app.**

+# Download
+Go to the “latestversion.txt” file in the files section.
+Copy and paste the link and enjoy :)
+(note, updates will appear automatically, like this: